HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

 <span style="color:Beige">Serena</span>'s goal here
-is *to cut down the fragmentation of human knowledge base* and *to ensure free and open access* of all kinds of information for all.
+is *to cut down the fragmentation of human knowledge base* and *to ensure free and open access* of all kinds of *non-infohazard* information for all.

 In its final form, <span style="color:Beige">Serena</span>'s plan will replace the concept of intellectual properties with **intellectual works**.